Facts about Sydney: History, Climate, Landmarks and More

 More recently, the Sydney Olympics in 2000 sparked a new wave of tourism and immigration, as spectators fell in love with the city.
 Millions of tourists visit Sydney’s shores each year, making it one of the world’s most popular tourist sites.

-Sydney climate
+Sydney Climate

 sunSydney is located at 34 degrees south latitude and has an average mean temperature of 22 degrees Celsius (72 degrees Fahrenheit) in January and 13 degrees Celsius (55 degrees Fahrenheit) in July.